 Most of my work is in the philosophy of science and metaphysics, though I have recently developed an interest in contemporary pragmatism.
 One aim of my earlier research in the philosophy of physics was to shed light on metaphysical topics such as holism, realism and causation.
-In The Philosophy of Quantum Mechanics, I developed an approach toward the understanding of quantum theory according to which the theory portrays a nonseparable world, but my view of quantum theory has evolved since writing this book.
+In The Philosophy of Quantum Mechanics, I developed an approach toward the understanding of quantum theory according to which the theory portrays a nonseparable world, but my view of quantum theory has changed since writing this book.
 My book, Gauging What’s Real, locates a different kind of nonseparability in contemporary gauge theories.
 I accepted the Lakatos Award for this book on May 14th, 2009.
 Since writing this book I have been exploring the relations between science and metaphysics from a broadly pragmatist perspective, and working on a book assessing the philosophical significance of the quantum revolution.

 This was an outgrowth of earlier work on a project "Physics without Building Blocks" for which I received NSF support.
-One product of this research has been a paper published in Studies in History and Philosophy of Modern Physics "Physical Composition".
-Following on from this research, I am now developing a pragmatist interpretation of quantum theory---a project supported in 2011-12 by a grant from the John Templeton Foundation.
-Some of this research has been conducted as an occasional visitor to Anton Zeilinger's laboratory in Vienna.
-My first publication on this topic "Quantum theory: a Pragmatist Approach" appeared recently in the British Journal for the Philosophy of Science.
+One product of that research was a paper published in Studies in History and Philosophy of Modern Physics "Physical Composition".
+The project led in to my development of a pragmatist interpretation of quantum theory---a project supported in 2011-12 by a grant from the John Templeton Foundation.
+Some of this research was conducted as an occasional visitor to Anton Zeilinger's laboratory in Vienna.
+My first publication on this topic "Quantum theory: a Pragmatist Approach" appeared in the British Journal for the Philosophy of Science.
 Another paper appeared in Foundations of Physics Dispelling Feynman's mystery, and a third in Philosophy of Science Observation and Quantum Objectivity.
 Here are some more recently published papers: How Quantum Theory Helps us Explain, Quantum Meaning, Causality and Chance in Relativistic Quantum Field Theories, Quantum States as Objective Informational Bridges, A pragmatist view of the metaphysics of entanglement, Locality, Probability and Explanation.

 Here's a paper I wrote in 2009, stimulated by a